chinmoymaji08/Email-Marketing-Campaign/README.md

 c. link_clicked_table - Email IDs where users clicked a link inside the email

 # Questions Answered
-1. Email Performance
+Email Performance -

 a.
 What % of users opened the email?

 b.
 What % of users clicked on the link?

-2. Predictive Modeling
+Predictive Modeling -

 a.
 Can we predict the likelihood of a user clicking on a link?

 b.
 Can we improve overall CTR using a model?

-3.Model Impact
+Model Impact -

 a.
 How much does the model improve CTR when we target top users?

-4. Segment Analysis
+Segment Analysis -

 a.
 How did the campaign perform across different:
 Email types (short/long)